SvenTiigi/YouTubePlayerKit/README.md

     var body: some View {
         YouTubePlayerView(self.youTubePlayer) { state in
-            // Overlay ViewBuilder closure to place an overlay View
-            // for the current `YouTubePlayer.State`
-            switch state {
+            // An optional overlay view for the current state of the player switch state {
             case .idle:
                 ProgressView()